kcir-roberto/mechminds/README.md

 ## Contact

-For questions or inquiries, contact us at [265740@student.pwr.edu.pl](https://kcir-roberto.github.io/mechminds/).
+For questions or inquiries, contact us at [Our Main Project Site](https://kcir-roberto.github.io/mechminds/).

 Happy mapping with Inexpensibot-SLAM!